citypaul/module-federation-experiment/README.md

 - The container application should fetch child applications dynamically at run time, so a release to a child application should be instantly reflected by a page refresh in the container application

+- Consideration should be made for authentication and how that might work.
+Therefore, the `/dashboard` application is a protected route that requires a login

+I also experimented in bringing a Vue application into the React shell.
+While I don't think this is really a good idea in practice, it's fun to see this working on a technical level to understand what is possible.
+The `/dashboard` application is a Vue application.
+This application is also on a protected route, which requires a signed in user.
+The flow for this is simulated via the `/auth` app, which calls an `onSignIn` callback passed down by the container.

 The code in this repo is a monorepo setup, where each sub folder represents a running application.
 They are:

 - `/container`: The overall container application that pulls the other apps through at run time
 - `/marketing`: A static site that contains marketing and product information.
 It has its own routes that need to work both during development and also when running throught the container
 - `/auth`: A mini application that would handle the user signing in or registering.
 It also controls its own routes that need to sync with the container.
-Currently this isn't functional (in that you can't actually register or sign in), but it does run in isolation and syncs with the container as expected
-- `/dashboard`: Just a place holder at the moment, currently doesn't do anything.
+This works by triggering an `onSignIn` callback passed down by the container.
+This is just a boolean in this example, but it could quite easily pass a user object around the sub applications instead.
+- `/dashboard`: Vue Application, can only be reached when a user signs in.

 ## Installation